 Ryan White HIV/AIDS Program

-Part A provides emergency assistance to Eligible Metropolitan Areas and Transitional Grant Areas that are most severely affected by the HIV/AIDS epidemic.
+Part A funds medical and support services to Eligible Metropolitan Areas (EMAs) and Transitional Grant Areas (TGAs).
+EMAs and TGAs are cities/counties that are the most severely affected by the HIV epidemic.

-Part D provides family-centered care involving outpatient or ambulatory care for women, infants, children, and youth with HIV/AIDS.
+Part D administers funds for local, community-based organizations to provide outpatient, ambulatory, family-centered primary and specialty medical care for women, infants, children, and youth with HIV.